Fincer/snic/README.md

 Toggle between client and router mode on network interface (Linux)

-Switch client network interface (NIC), such as eth0 or wlan0, from the default client mode to router mode.
-Basically, you can use the selected interface to act as a router for your other network devices.
+Switch network interface (NIC), such as `eth0` or `wlan0`, from default *client mode* to *router mode*.
+Basically, you can use the selected network interface to act as a router for your other network client devices such as mobile phones/tablets/etc... and switch it back to client mode quickly if needed.

-In client mode, the interface acts normally, as it does in your daily usage.
+**In the client mode**, the network interface acts normally as it does on your normal client Linux computer.
+It retrieves a IPv4 from a DHCP server on your local network and acts as client, etc.

-In router mode, a DHCP server kicks in and allocates IPv4 addresses for any connected devices which use a DHCP client.
-This is equivalent to normal stock/home router behavior.
+**In the router mode**, a DHCP server on your computer kicks in and allocates IPv4 addresses for any connected client devices (which use a DHCP client, of course).
+This is similar behavior to normal stock/home router.

 ----------------------